gstran1993/golangtraining/README.txt

-This is a practice repo for learning Golang on Windows.
+This is a practice repo for learning Golang.